ilyasziyaoglu/cryptograph/README.md

 	With Cryptograph:
+	* *new* can faind all Irreducible and prime polynomials for all Galois Field automatically
 	* can produce finite fields in desired space
 	* Can map these objects to create S-Box
 	* Can create S-Box